sherpalabsio/local_sherpa/README.md

 # Run all the tests for all the supported shells in Ubuntu
 $ make test_all_in_ubuntu

-# Run a single test for all the supported shells in Ubuntu
+# Run all the tests for all the supported shells in Ubuntu
-$ make test_all_in_ubuntu tests/features/edit_test.sh
+$ make test_all_in_ubuntu

-# Test the performance for all the supported shells
-# It is not a real test, it is more like a benchmark
-$ make test_performance
 ```

 ### Linting